chihirobelmo/FalconBMS-Quick-Manual/BMS Quick Manual.md

 once you done the key assignment, click `ADVANCED` tab and assign axis from the new window.

+Falcon BMS builds in the input curves of the actual F-16 FLCS.

+Therefore, Benchmark sims recommends that the pitch / roll axis of the joystick set to OFF the dead zone and curves.

 ## Recomended Joysticks

 - **HOTAS Warthog (+ FSSB R3)** or **HOTAS Cougar**